Maddy Thorson: Maddy Makes Games

 In August 2015, Thorson and Noel Berry, another member of the studio, had a four-day game jam to create a PICO-8 game about climbing a mountain with difficult jumping steps.
 When they completed this, they recognized the opportunity to flesh out the game into a full release, forming the basis of Celeste.
 Full work on the game started around January 2016.
 The game was released across multiple platforms in January 2018.
 By the end of 2018, it had sold more than 500,000 copies, and received numerous industry awards.

 Romhacking

 Thorson has developed romhacks for various Mario games, often under the pseudonym "Maddy69xo420".
 She has released four hacks for Super Mario World including Super Mario World Remix in 2015, Super "Sonic Saves the World" World in 2021, Sure Shot in 2022, and Masterpiece in 2025.
 She designed levels for the SMW Kaizo Relay Race collaboration hacks for Games Done Quick in 2022 and 2024 and released a level for the Super Mario 64 hack Mario Builder 64 titled Ocean Spire on May 24, 2024.

-Her hacks have been featured in various speedrunning events including Romhack Races and Summer Games Done Quick 2023 & 2024.
+Her hacks have been featured at various speedrunning events including Romhack Races and Summer Games Done Quick 2023 & 2024.